DDoS/Golite/doc/report.md

 are declared in the context, which will throw an exception if the name has already been used.

 Function declarations open a new `FunctionContext`, then declares the parameters as variables in the context.
+After the function body has been type-checked, the function context is closed.
 After type-checking the body, it is checked for a terminating statement at the end.
 This is done with a separate `AnalysisAdapter` implementation in `TerminatingStmt` that ensures that functions return on all paths by visiting all function statements.